layereight/MFRC522-trigger/README.md

         },
         "onredetect": {
           "type": "string",
           "title": "Optional action.
-Url to curl when the tag is re-detected after it was removed before."
+Url to curl when the tag is re-detected after it was removed."
         }
       },
       "required": ["name", "url"]